marcusoftnet/marcusoftnet.github.io/_posts/2006-10-31-swedish-brass-band-championships.md

 blogger_orig_url: http://www.marcusoft.net/2006/10/swedish-brass-band-championships.html
 ---

-While I am on the subject i might as well reveal how the Swedish Brass Band Championships will go down.
+While I am on the subject I might as well reveal how the Swedish Brass Band Championships will go down.

 This year it will be tighter, there is a two new band in Sweden - both